 6) Review your marketing budget.
 Make an effort to really know your where your marketing dollars are going and what is successful and what is not.
 SEO, Conversion Rate Optimization (CRO) and social media, are hot buttons today.
 Look for opportunities to fine tune your marketing.
 Too often our clients seem to blast away in broad fashion in their marketing without spending more time on careful analysis of what generates the most ROI.
 The marketing budget should be a consistent percentage of gross revenues/sales year over year.
 Growth in top line revenues is great but growing your net margin percentage is fireworks to buyers eyes.

 7) Social Media – Make it a priority to engage social media if you haven’t already.
 Build a Facebook page and Twitter account.
 Start a blog and contribute to forums in your industry.
 Engaging your customers versus just selling them product is what today’s internet marketplace is about.

 8) Become knowledgeable in Google Analytics or other traffic data tools.
 The more you know about your customers and visitors the better.

 9) Review your site for keyword optimization.
 While a single keyword may be your industries largest traffic generator achieving placement on page one of Google may be unrealistic in the short run.
-Look for long tail key words that while drive less traffic individually, may in aggregate be fruitful and convert better.
+Look for long tail key words that, while driving less traffic individually, may be more useful and increase sales more effectively.